Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups: Splitting

+where the rightmost map is the deformation retraction.
+What is keeping the map $W\to U$ from being a combinatorial immersion is the triangular relator polygons.
+The deformation retraction $N_U\to U$ collapses the topmost internal edges of the triangular relator polygons to vertices.
+To take these collapsing edges into account, we denote the graph in the bottom right of Figure 6 as $\sigma(W)$ and decompose the map $W\to U$ as the composition $W\xrightarrow{\sigma}\sigma(W)\looparrowright U$ where the second map is a combinatorial immersion.
+The map $\sigma$ and the combinatorial immersion are shown in Figure 6.
+Again, the combinatorial immersion is represented by the colors of the edges in $\sigma(W)$.

+\begin{lemma} The map $\sigma:W\to\sigma(W)$ is a homotopy equivalence. \end{lemma} \begin{proof} Every edge in $V$ arises from a unique relator polygon.
+The relator polygon from which each edge originates is encoded in the color of the edge.
+Intuitively, $\sigma$ sends every edge in $W$ to the nearest horizontal edge of the relator polygon from which that edge originates.
+To see how $\sigma$ maps every edge in $W$, see Figure 6.
+Mostly $\sigma$ sends an edge in $W$ to an edge in $\sigma(W)$.
+The exceptions are the edges $d^+\to c^+$, $b^-\to d^-$ and $b^+\to c^-$ in $W$ that are collapsed to vertices (represented by the dashed black lines in Figure 6), and the edge $d^+\to d^-$ in $W$ that is sent to the path of length $n-2$ of red edges (the curve labeled ``$n-2$" in Figure 6).
+Since arcs are contractible, all four of these nontrivial steps that comprise the map $\sigma$ are homotopy equivalences, making $\sigma$ itself a homotopy equivalence as well. \end{proof}

-While $W'$ is a double cover of $\bar{V}$, $W$ is not a cover of $\bar{U}$.
-The red arc at the bottom of the graphs in Figure 6 labelled with ``$n-2$" represents an all-red oriented path of $n-2$ red edges.
-The vertices in this path are not adjacent to any green or yellow edges, making those vertices not preimages of the lone vertex in $\bar{U}$.
+While $W$ is a double cover of $V$, $\sigma(W)$ is not a cover of $U$.
+The red arc at the bottom of the graphs in Figure 6 labeled ``$n-2$" represents an oriented path consisting of $n-2$ red edges.
+The vertices in this path are not the endpoints of any green or yellow edges, making these vertices not preimages of the lone vertex in $U$.
 Graphs of this form can be completed to a cover by attaching trees to the vertices that lack the proper adjacencies.
-In the case of $W$, this requires attaching an appropriate subtree of the universal cover of $\bar{U}$ to each vertex in the red path since the other three vertices in $W$ have full adjacency.
-This act of completing a graph to a cover by attaching trees does not affect the fundamental group of the graph, since trees are devoid of loops.
-We can therefore refer to $W$ as the \emph{core} of a cover of $\bar{U}$, which is the portion of the cover containing the loops \cite{Stallings1983}.
+In the case of $\sigma(W)$, this requires attaching an appropriate subtree of the universal cover of $U$ to each vertex in the red path since the other three vertices in $\sigma(W)$ have full adjacency.
+This act of completing a graph to a cover by attaching trees does not affect the fundamental group of the graph since trees are devoid of loops.
+We refer to $\sigma(W)$ as the \emph{core} of a cover of $U$, which is the portion of the cover containing loops \cite{Stallings1983}.